 American corporate culture is based on WASP values, whether or not WASPs are actually running the company.
 Everything is outwardly calm and quiet.
 Workers have to be reserved and unemotional, and must never show anger.
 It’s uptight, maybe even unhealthy, and all that pent-up aggression comes out in long-knife ambushes at the 2 P.M. meeting.

 When I go home and visit my father, we have one topic of conversation: stupid people and how stupid they are.
-And when you move missiles for a living, there’s really not a lot of room for stupid.
+And when you move missiles for a living, as my father does, there’s really not a lot of room for stupid.
 Lubrano tells a story about an editor chewing him out for something, and when he told his father, the father suggested that he “grab the guy by the throat, push him against the wall, and tell him he’s a big jerk.”
 The father even defended this advice — “Do it!
 You get results that way” — and could back up the prescription with stories of successful direct confrontation on construction sites.

 Of course, I am not advocating a work environment with more physical violence.
 But it can be hard to master the sort of tamped-down, indirect communication required for workplace success when you were raised on a lot of bluntness, yelling, and authoritarianism.

 Lubrano also mentions the discomfort that many “Straddlers” (blue-collar kids now in a white-collar world) feel when business bleeds into personal life.
 Lubrano writes of his childhood bafflement at the show Bewitched, in which Darren would frequently bring home his boss for dinner, expecting his wife to impress the boss with her cooking and hospitality.
-One benefit of punching a time card — and treating your boss, whom you actually call “Boss,” as the enemy — is that you would never be expected to have the guy over, or invite him to your daughter’s wedding.
+One benefit of punching a time card — and treating your boss, whom you actually call “Boss,” as the enemy — is that you would never be expected to have the guy over, or invite him to your child’s wedding.

 He also writes about blue-collar people’s incredible discomfort with networking.
 One interviewee actually became nauseated at a seminar on how to network, feeling that it was just a class on how to be fake and dishonest.
 (I was once taken aback when some people from an organization I worked for ended up eating lunch with some competitors, and I thought that afterwards we’d exchange some competitive banter among ourselves: our team is better than their team, that kind of thing.
 Instead, I was part of an email chain about who should send the first thank-you email and how many of us should do so).